Niminem/Neel/README.md

 #### Nim / Backend

-We'll begin with a simple example, from there I'll explain the process and each part in detail.
+We'll begin with a very simple example, from there I'll explain the process and each part in detail.

 (main.nim)
 ```nim